homer6/jetstream/docs/RunningIngest.md

 10. Use `SCRAM-SHA-512` as the SASL mechanism for Kafka connections.
 11. Authenticate Kafka connections with `scram-user` / `super_secret_password`.
 12. Use the SSL CA certificate located at `/path/to/kafka-certificate.crt`.
+13. Set the SSL endpoint identification algorithm to `none`.

 ---